 For a breath of fresh air, Lycabettus (which you can reach via cable car) or Parnitha National Park are vantage points worth hiking up to.
 Take into consideration that Parnitha requires a bigger time frame to explore.
 Both afford incredible views.

-Plaka is a nice neighbourhood you can look around but most of its restaurants are overpriced, catering to tourists.
+Plaka is a nice neighborhood you can look around but most of its restaurants are overpriced, catering to tourists.
 Though its own marketplace carries more material goods, you won’t fall short of authentic eateries in Greece as long as you know where to look.
 From Central Market to Monastiraki flea market, cheap but worthwhile indulgences abound.
 Not particularly for food, but another neighborhood that must be mentioned when it comes to shopping is Ermou St.

 Expectations vs. Realities